belingo/belingoGeo/readme.txt

 5. Regions in console

 == Changelog ==
+= 1.12 =
+* Description update
+* Updating language packs
+* Added the ability to enable cookie rewriting when going to a page or subdomain via a direct link.
+* Added belingogeo_is_exclude hook.
+* Added the function of excluding records for each city.
+* Added a function for physically excluding records on archive pages for the city.

 = 1.11.1 =
 * Fixed city detection if the default city is not specified and the found city is not in the list.
 Now you can optionally display the first city from the list.